stefanjudis/pwt-workshop/README.md

 This workshop teaches you Playwright Test (PWT) essentials to get started in the world of end-to-end testing.

 Supportive materials and tasks are all included in the `/lessons` directory.
-Lessons build on top of each other and are hands-on — **work through them at your own pace**.
+The lessons are built on top of each other and are hands-on — **work through them at your own pace**.
 I'll answer questions on the way and might do the exercises, too.

-To follow along, all the examples will test [an online example webshop called "Danube"](https://danube-web.shop/).
+To follow along, all the examples will test [an online demo webshop called "Danube"](https://danube-web.shop/).

 But feel free to test and implement functionality on other websites. **Start testing your local development or production sites!**

+> **Note** You can also find running examples and solutions for each lesson under `/solutions`.
 ## Action plan

-This repository includes lessons covering Playwright Test's core functionality.
-Work through it at your own pace.
-I'll cover lessons every few minutes live and will answer questions on the way.
+Work through the materials at your own pace.
+I'll cover lessons every now and then live and will answer questions on the way.
 Have fun!

 ## Agenda